Florence Jaffy: Personal life and legacy

 Jaffy died in 1985, at the age of 68, in San Francisco.
 Her obituary in the Bay Area Reporter remembered her work to destigmatize homosexuality in the psychiatric field.
 The GLBT Historical Society holds a small collection of her papers.
 The College of San Mateo offers a Florence Jaffy Memorial Scholarship, for a student in the social sciences who "has had experience promoting civil liberties and political equality."
-She was portrayed by Adrienne Barker in the historical audiodrama podcast Queer Serial, produced and written by Devlyn Camp.